 numactl for optimal performance.
 If you do not configure MemSQL this way, performance will be greatly degraded due to expensive cross-NUMA-node memory access.
 Configuring for NUMA should be done as part of the installation process; however, you can reconfigure your deployment later, if necessary.

-To simplify the configuration process, MemSQL Ops can automatically detect if a host machine has multiple NUMA nodes and then configure MemSQL with
+To simplify the configuration process, the MemSQL management tools (memsql-admin, memsqlctl, etc.) can automatically detect if a host machine has multiple NUMA nodes and then configure MemSQL with

 Configuring a new cluster for NUMA